sapient007/uspto-sample-app/patent-search-app/README.md

 ## Demo Features
 ### Pushing Applications
 Run the command `cf push`.

-Notice that the `manifest.yml` file will be used for this.
+:bulb: Notice that the `manifest.yml` file will be used for this.
 Furthermore, it will deploy the sample application with an "in-memory" database with "dummy" data.

 ### Scaling Applications
 Run the command `cf scale -i 5 -m 1GB -f`.
 This will scale the app to 5 instances each with 1GB of memory.